-Laura Revilla (she/her/hers) joined LandPaths in November 2020 as a Bilingual Education Field Specialist and she will provide nature-based field experiences as a part of LandPaths’ youth programs.
+Laura Revilla (she/her/hers) joined LandPaths in November 2020 as a Bilingual Education Field Specialist.
+In August 2021, she transitioned to Volunteer and Community Hub Lead, where she coordinates volunteer and community opportunities as part of LandPaths’ support team.

 She had her first experience in environmental education during college, as a volunteer guide for Hidden Villa Environmental Education Program in Los Altos Hills.
 Since, she has worked as a Bilingual Community Outreach Educator at the Watsonville Wetlands Nature Center, and a Teacher Naturalist for the Audubon Society in New York City.
 From the Bronx to Brooklyn, she delivered lessons on bird ecology and conservation.
 More recently, Laura served as the Bilingual Environmental Education Director at Tualatin Hills Nature Park, in Beaverton, Oregon.
 Through these experiences, she has developed the knowledge and skills to effectively communicate environmental topics and issues to audiences of all types, and has a particular passion for birds.